arvidsson/allegro_framework/README.md

 A small framework written in C for use with the Allegro 5 library.

 See allegro_framework.h for more proper documentation of the framework.
-The example program should show in proper detail how to use the framework.
+The example program(s) should show in more proper detail how to use the framework.

 Features: